nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

 ---
 layout: note
-title: Toward a more human-Like memory model
+title: Toward a more human-like memory model
-description: Exploring a concept-driven approach trading text-fidelity for flexibility
+description: Exploring a concept-driven approach using embedding inversions
 status: Sprouting
 ---